-Moscow hints at rejection of 20-point Ukraine-US peace plan
+Moscow hints that it will reject Ukraine-US 20-point peace plan

-Russia's Deputy Foreign Minister Sergei Ryabkov has said that the 20-point plan published by Ukraine and agreed with the United States "differs radically" from the agreements reached between Washington and Moscow.
+Russian Deputy Foreign Minister Sergei Ryabkov has said that the 20-point plan published by Ukraine and agreed with the US "differs radically" from the agreements reached between Washington and Moscow.

 Source: Ryabkov on Russian state propaganda television, as cited by Russian news agency Interfax and reported by European Pravda

-Details: Ryabkov referred to a "plan consisting of 20 points" which, he said, had appeared "in Ukrainian public channels".
+Details: Ryabkov referred to a "plan consisting of 20 points" which, he said, had appeared "on Ukrainian public forums".

-"We know that this plan radically – if it can be called a plan at all – differs from the 27 points which in recent weeks, starting from early December, we have been working through with the American side," he said.
+"We know that this plan – if it can be called a plan at all – radically differs from the 27 points which we have been working on with the American side over the past few weeks, starting in early December," he said.

 Ryabkov added that a "detailed analysis of the meetings" between Russian and US representatives in Florida over the past weekend will take place in the near future.

-Quote: "But the political will to remain within the framework set in Anchorage is not just fundamental for us, it is an imperative.
-We cannot go beyond these limits, otherwise it will not simply be an unstable agreement – there will be no agreement at all."
+Quote: "But the political will to remain within the framework set in Anchorage is not just fundamental for us; it is imperative.
+We cannot go beyond these limits; otherwise, it will not just be an unstable agreement – there will simply be no agreement at all."

 Background:

-- On 24 December, President Volodymyr Zelenskyy revealed the content of the 20-point peace plan agreed with the United States for the first time.
+- On 24 December, President Volodymyr Zelenskyy revealed for the first time the contents of a 20-point "peace plan" agreed with the US.

 - Moscow has indicated that Russia will be demanding significant changes to the draft peace plan agreed by Ukraine and the US.